TinyTapeout/tinytapeout-mpw7/INFO.md

 GH_USERNAME should be set to your GitHub username.

 To generate your GH_TOKEN go to https://github.com/settings/tokens/new .
-You don't need to tick any boxes in the form, the default is fine.
+Set the checkboxes for repo and workflow.

 To run locally, make a file like this: